AndreaValentini025/ImageClustering/README.md

+# Image Clustering and Retrieval in Large Photo Collection
-This Computer Vision project proposes an algorithm that aims to detect all the faces in a collection of photos in order to cluster them by identities and organize them into dif erent folders.
+*This Computer Vision project proposes an algorithm that aims to detect all the faces in a collection of photos in order to cluster them by identities and organize them into dif erent folders.
 Given a photo, the algorithm will also